Requirements for the Bachelor’s Degree in Philosophy

-The UO Requirements for a Bachelor's Degree are available on the Registrar's page and may be downloaded as a pdf file.
-They are also printed in the Registration and Academic Policies section of the UO Catalog
+The UO Requirements for a Bachelor’s Degree are available on the Registrar’s page.
+They are also printed in the Registration and Academic Policies section of the UO Catalog.

 Please note: effective Fall 2011, students may earn either a B.A. or a B.S. in philosophy (previously, students could only earn a B.S. in philosophy while earning a second major in a science; this requirement has been dropped).

 Students who declare a philosophy major in Fall 2009 or after must complete all of the requirements listed below.
 Students who declared a major in Spring 2009 or earlier are not required to satisfy the GRCC (Gender, Race, Class, and Culture) requirement.

 52 credit hours of Philosophy courses, of which 40 must be upper-division hours (300 or 400 level).
 These courses must include: